5 Core Values of “Agile Software Development Company”

 Rather than having a specific “start to finish” timeline, agile software is focused more on brief sprints with very frequent collaboration sessions for the team to solve issues together.

 To stay on the same page as a team, members follow along with the same core values.
 Some of the top five include:

 1. Software that works is the key measure of success.

-Instead of delaying deployment of the software because of small issues or a software that isn’t “perfect,” agile methodology sets specific intervals for each portion of the project and once that time is up, the team moves on.
+Instead of delaying the deployment of the software because of small issues or software that isn’t “perfect,” agile methodology sets specific intervals for each portion of the project and once that time is up, the team moves on.
 While the finished project might not be perfect, it will be wrapped up in an extremely fast time span.

 2. Great builds come from organized teams that are responsible for themselves.

 Agile development teams are self-organized and self-propelling.
 While they work collaboratively with the client, they are extremely independent and self-reliant individuals.
 Because they set their deadlines and project outlines, agile software development teams can organize projects on their own.